 Cambridge Analytica dismantled for good?
-Nope: it's just changing its name to Emerdata
+Nope: It just changed its name to Emerdata

 The announcement came after Cambridge Anal. found itself at the center of a political firestorm when a former staffer blew the whistle on a data-harvesting campaign that had covertly collected the personal information on more than 87 million Facebook users.

 These records were used to target particular voters with ads and social media posts in hope of influencing their decisions at the ballot box.
-Whether or not they actually worked is up for debate, but an attempt was at least made with info sneakily swiped from people's profiles via a quiz app.
+Whether or not these persuasion tactics actually worked is up for debate, but an attempt was at least made with info sneakily swiped from people's profiles via a quiz app.
 The biz denies any wrongdoing.

 "Over the past several months, Cambridge Analytica has been the subject of numerous unfounded accusations and, despite the company’s efforts to correct the record, has been vilified for activities that are not only legal, but also widely accepted as a standard component of online advertising in both the political and commercial arenas," the biz said in its blame-shifting sign-off.